Akash-Macha/Credit_Management/README.md

 # Credit_Management
-A Simple Dynamic Website which can show All The Users of the Credit Management and able to transfer credits among the users!
+A Simple Dynamic Website which can show All The Users of the "Credit Management System" and able to transfer credits among the users!

 ### Check out the project here: [Credit_Management_System](http://akashmacha.rf.gd)